learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 9) Push your work to your personal fork on GitHub with the `git push` command

-10) Go to your repository in GitHub and copy the URL
+10) Go to your repository in GitHub and copy the URL.
+Note, this should be copied from the browser's address bar, and should start with `https://github.com/`

 11) Go to the assignment in Canvas and click **Submit Assignment**